Member Since: 12 Sep 2010

 Posts: 580

-Right, this is doing my in now
+Right, this is doing my Censored in now Big Cry

-Been looking every night at all sorts of possibility, defenders of every variety, all seem hugely overpriced for what appears to be a very agricultural tool ( I know that is what it is ultimately, but how much )
+Been looking every night at all sorts of possibility, defenders of every variety, all seem hugely overpriced for what appears to be a very agricultural tool ( I know that is what it is ultimately, but how much Shocked )

 They all seem to have obvious rust , here there everywhere, even the newer , higher priced ones.

 There are cheaper , higher mileage D3's , but then I wonder about reliability??
-I have looked at TD5 and 300 tdi's etc, seem cheap enough, but being honest I would then also want a "normal " vehicle to do the daily grind to work, as I have got used to my creature comforts
+I have looked at TD5 and 300 tdi's etc, seem cheap enough, but being honest I would then also want a "normal " vehicle to do the daily grind to work, as I have got used to my creature comforts Whistle

 So, would a base model with coils rather an airbags make sense?
 In a less to go wrong basis, height sensors, compressors , all the various associated electrics etc.